Sleeping Bear Dunes & Glen Arbor

 ABOUT THE AUTHOR

-Hi, we're Leslie & Matt!
-We are coaches, retreat hosts, dreamers, doers, coaches, yogis, endurance athletes, and recovering perfectionists living in our element with our van, Luna.
+Hi, we're Elle & Matt!
+We are life coaches, retreat facilitators, yogis, endurance athletes, and recovering perfectionists living in our element with our van, Luna.
 We're on a journey to redefine success, continuously transforming, evolving, expanding, and learning.
-Living intuitively & intentionally with a mobile-ish lifestyle, we’ll share our favorite places that help us say “yes” to ourselves and “yes” to life. ✨💛
+Living intuitively & intentionally with a mobile-ish lifestyle, we’ll share our favorite places that help us say “yes” to ourselves and “yes” to life while living & working on the road. ✨💛

 Send A Tip